Expert Cane and Pre Woven Chair Repair, Canada

 Hand Cane, Blind Hand Cane / French Cane & Double Cane Settee

-Double Caning is when both side of the chair frame is caned.
-Double caning is also usually blind caned as well.
+Double Sided Caning is when both side of the chair frame is caned.
+Double caned surfaces are also usually blind caned as well.

-This settee has a hand caned seat, French and blind caned arms and a blind caned back.
+This settee has a hand caned seat, French/Blind double sided caned arms and a blind caned back.
 It was lovely when complete.

 Hand Caned Hanging Medallion with Sunshine Pattern